Inspired by Courtney Carver in her book Soulful Simplicity

 Use these questions as a conversation starter.
 Ask other questions that come up, and be open to the answers.
 Be open.

 Keep on connecting with your heart

-The more you listen to your heart, the more of the answers will be unveiling – and if you actually follow those answers in your actions, at least a little bit, there is not doubt that they will bring more joy, calmness and happiness to your life.
+The more you listen to your heart, the more of the answers will be unveiled.
+And if you actually follow those answers in your actions, at least a little bit, there is no doubt that they will bring more joy, calmness, and happiness to your life.

 Engaging in this practice a little bit each day and begin to establish your own heart practice – you will be discovering more and more insights with each sitting.

 Tip: try this practice to explore in which way you can connect with your heart, but ultimately the goal is to develop your own hands-on-heart practice and explore what way of listening to your heart works best for you